 Iso came to the reality that designing and engineering their own engines was simply out of their budget.
 Instead, they formed a partnership with Chevrolet that supplied engines for the Iso brand.

-If that wasn’t muscular enough, Iso did not stop there.
-In 1968, they introduced the Grifo “7 Litri”.
-This was an Iso Grifo with a Chevrolet L71 big-block engine.
-This was a true Tri-Power version of the 427 Chevrolet engine.
+If that wasn’t muscular enough, the company did not stop there.
+In 1968, they introduced the Grifo 7 litri.
+Under the hood of this car was a Chevrolet L71 big-block engine.
+This was a true Tri-Power version of the 427 Chevrolet Corvette engine.

-To accommodate for the big-block V8, Iso had to adjust several parts of the Grifo.
+To accommodate for the big-block V8, they had to adjust several parts of the car.
 They strengthened the chassis, enlarged the engine compartment and fitted a hood scoop that was necessary for the engine’s deck height.
-The Grifo truly became an American muscle car, born in Italy.
+The vehicle truly became an American muscle car, born in Italy.

-It seemed that with every model year, Iso was looking to improve the powertrains of the Grifo.
-The series II Grifo received an even stronger Chevrolet 454 7.4L engine and an improved 5-speed ZF manual transmission.
-The final models years of Iso Grifo (1972-1974) featured the less brutal small-block Ford Boss 351 engines.
+It seemed that with every model year they were looking to improve the powertrains of the car.
+The Grifo series II received an even stronger Chevrolet 454 7.4L engine and an improved 5-speed ZF manual transmission.
+The final model years (1972-1974) featured the less brutal small-block Ford Boss 351 engines.
 The engine downsizing came as a consequence of the 1970s oil crisis.

 From Targas to hood scoops – Designed by Bertone